 How Improve Your Cyber Security

-While holistic cyber security improvements often require a hands-on consultant to thoroughly evaluate the scope and nature of your network and applications, there are many best practices that can dramatically reduce your risk and vulnerability across the board.
+While holistic cyber security improvements often require a hands-on consultant to thoroughly evaluate the scope and nature of your network and applications, there are many practices that can dramatically reduce your risk and vulnerability across the board.

 Companies should enact cyber security governance and best practices at the highest level in order to maximize compliance and minimize risk exposure.
 That means involving cyber security professionals on a contract or full-time basis and writing internal bylaws in a way that maximizes corporate responsibility and accountability to prevent devastating personal or financial implications in the case of an attack.

-Individuals and employees should all maintain different passwords for different accounts and should never store those passwords in online documents.
+Individuals and employees should maintain different passwords for different accounts and should never store those passwords in online documents.
 As evidenced by the Uber attack, storing one password in another app is a lousy strategy and ultimately invites devastating results through even the simplest of hacking strategies.

-In general, cyber security training is one of the most important aspects of a great security strategy.
+In general, cyber security training is one of the most important practices of a great security strategy.
 Even the best security software fails when individual users store their passwords in personal online accounts or otherwise mix professional protocol and leisure web use in a way that invites security risks into your network.

 Brands of all sizes should manage and vet their vendors to prevent attacks from entering through a so-called ‘backdoor.’
-These attacks can have devastating consequences and are the most common way that hackers access otherwise secure networks.
+These attacks can have devastating consequences and are the most common way hackers access otherwise secure networks.

-The JPMorgan Chase attack of 2016 was enabled by a less-secure webpage affiliated with the company (that was promoting a 5K running event, no less) and many of the other largest cyber attacks in recent history have occurred from similar lapses in comprehensive web security strategies.
+The JPMorgan Chase attack of 2016 was enabled by a less-secure web page affiliated with the company (that was promoting a 5K running event, no less) and many of the other largest cyber attacks in recent history have occurred from similar lapses in comprehensive web security strategies.

-Whether you use a third-party software service to vet and manage vendors or use an extensive in-house protocol, it is essential that you scour everything from your calendar app to web design to point-of-sale devices for potential vulnerabilities–and that you monitor them constantly to prevent new attack styles from defeating previously-secure entry points.
+Whether you use a third-party software service to vet and manage vendors or use an extensive in-house protocol, it is essential that you scour everything from your calendar app to web design to point-of-sale devices for potential vulnerabilities–and you monitor them constantly to prevent new attack styles from defeating previously-secure entry points.

 Cyber security may sound daunting, but third-party providers are making it easier than ever for everyone from local businesses to major corporations to enact all of the software-based practices associated with preventing cyber attacks.
 As for people?
 There is no substitute for great training and constant work towards best individual practices to prevent someone from logging into your sensitive enterprise network on a middleman style network.

-Don’t cut corners when it comes to cybersecurity.
+Don’t cut corners when it comes to cyber security.
 Too much is at stake.Review All Articles